usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 ## REQUIREMENTS for profile resolution / rendering / merge

 * Include controls from multiple sources
-* Allow multiple invocations from same source (directly or indirectly)
+* Allow multiple imports from same source (directly or indirectly)
 * Resulting (selected) control set has no duplicates or ambiguity ('duplicate' to be defined)
 * All hierarchy must be represented / relevant info (derived from hierarchy) must be preserved
-  * This applies both to "native hierarchy" of controls in their (home) catalogs, and to the "invocation hierarchy" of profile resolution
+  * This applies both to "native hierarchy" of controls in their (home) catalogs, and to the "import hierarchy" of profile resolution

 In OSCAL, "profiling semantics" refers to the way OSCAL profile instances make reference to catalogs from which their controls are derived.
 It is an "as if" sketch that describes the *basics* of any OSCAL system that processes profiles especially if and as those profiles integrate with each other and with catalogs (by further reference).

 ## Implementation

-This document describes OSCAL profile semantics as a set of relations and operations between catalogs, controls, and the invocation or utilization of those controls that constitute OSCAL profiles.
+This document describes OSCAL profile semantics as a set of relations and operations between catalogs, controls, and the import or utilization of those controls that constitute OSCAL profiles.
 These operations are sometimes described here in terms that may imply a particular implementation or implementation strategy; to the extent that occurs, such description is not normative: any implementation that *delivers the same results* as the process described here, is conformant.
 In particular, although the process here occurs in three stages, these are conceptual steps: an implementation may work otherwise (as long as the outputs are the same).

 We have an implementation of these specifications in XSLT, which serves as a point of reference and testbed for viability.
 Similarly, validation of (XML OSCAL) against many of the constraints described here can be achieved with Schematron we make available in the public library.
 In all cases where those tools fail to deliver the results described here, they should be regarded as in error (i.e. this specification takes precedence).